surysagar/javascript-questions/README.md

 ---

-###### 26. The JavaScript global execution context creates two things for you: the global object, and the "this" keyword.
+###### 26. The JavaScript global execution context creates two things for you: the global object, and the "this" keyword. // awesome

 - A: true
 - B: false